sftpplus/sftpplus-docs/src/doc_source/configuration-server/http-service.rst

 :Default value: `as2receive`
 :Optional: Yes
 :Values: * Name of the URL fragment for AS2 receive requests.
+         * /path-name
+         * /parent/path-name (Since version 4.26.0)
 :From version: 4.5.0
 :Description:
-    This defines the URL name used to receive AS2 requests.
+    This defines the URL path used to receive AS2 requests.

-    For example, when `as2_receive_name = as2receive`, AS2 files should be
+    For example, when `as2_receive_name = as2receive`,
-    sent to URL like: `https://www.domain.com/as2receive`.
+    AS2 files will be accepted on the URL `https://www.domain.com/as2receive`.

+    It can also be configured using a sub-path.
+    For example, when `as2_receive_name = /as2/receive.in`,
+    AS2 files will be accepted on the URL `https://www.domain.com/as2/receive.in`.

 as2_receive_path